 Faculty by Specialty

-The Section of Anesthesiology is comprised of four board-certified anesthesiologists, four residents-in-training, and eight technicians, dedicated exclusively to providing the highest quality of anesthesia to small and large animals referred to our hospitals.
+The Section of Anesthesiology and Pain Medicine is comprised of board-certified anesthesiologists, four residents-in-training, and eight technicians, dedicated exclusively to providing the highest quality of anesthesia to small and large animals referred to our hospitals.
 Our section provides sedation, general anesthesia, regional anesthesia, and acute pain management for approximately 3,000 patients requiring surgical or diagnostic procedures every year.
 Because a large percentage of our case load is composed of high-risk patients, we are equipped and trained to deliver the most advanced anesthetic techniques available.
 We provide general anesthesia for emergency procedures after hours and during weekends and holidays.

 The Animal Behavior Clinic helps owners solve behavior problems with their companion animals.
 Common problems are aggression or destructiveness by dogs and house soiling or aggression in cats.